gggguilherme/kontroller/README.md

 # kontroller

-this project is -not close to being ready-
+this project is -getting on it's paces but hang in there, there's lots of work to do-
 #
 so proceed with caution and a lot of things might change

 # things to do so the project is ready:

 ## model the controller
-- attitude control
+- attitude control -done
-- throttle control
+- throttle control -done
-- translation control
+- translation control -done
-- button panel
+- button panel -half done
 - JunOS display
 ## electronics
 - display